DocsWatchTowerTransaction Ingestion

 What happens after ingestion

 Each ingestion request returns a decision outcome with supporting context.
-Depending on the payload and the triggered controls, WatchTower can also create alerts, case activity, audit events, and downstream operational signals.
+Depending on the payload and the triggered controls, WatchTower can also create alerts, case activity, audit events, downstream operational signals, and customer context that is visible to analysts.